migueln1/CustomilyTestP/README.md

 ![alt text](https://i.imgur.com/Tb9XAyM.png)

 1)This repo contains the Sample ASP.NET Framework Web Application.
-Clone it and write the code so we can store the data from [this postman request](https://www.postman.com/collections/4bd9550c6d02794d2006) on a database.
+Clone it and write an endpoint that receives a page as a json, and stores it on a database.
+Use [this postman request](https://www.postman.com/collections/4bd9550c6d02794d2006) as an example to make sure your code is working.

   * All the entities you create should have a `CreatedDate` and a `ModfiedDate` field.
   * You can use any database that you want.